fstl-app/fstl/README.md

 ## Setting `fstl` as the Default STL Viewer

+### Linux

-To set `fstl` as the default viewer for STL files, run the following in your terminal:
+If `mimeopen` is available on your system, it can be used to set `fstl` as the default viewer for STL files.
+Run the following in your terminal:

 ```bash
 # replace example.stl with an actual file